What is the length of the M.S. in Analytics program?

 What is the total cost of the program?
 Is financial aid available?

-Please see our Financing Your Education page.
+Please see our Financing Your Education page for more information on Financial Aid.

 Does the program offer any scholarships?